-- Organize the incineration of the single-use (disposable) equipment at the hospital or in another designated place for burning this type of equipment - The reusable equipment is disinfected again and dried - The car used for the funeral should be cleaned and disinfected (especially the rear) - At the end of the working day, before going back home, each team member should take off rubber boots and disinfect them with 0.5% chlorine solution - Rubber boots should be kept at the treatment centre or team headquarters
+- Organize the incineration of the single-use (disposable) equipment at the hospital or in another designated place for burning this type of equipment. - The reusable equipment is disinfected again and dried. - The car used for the funeral should be cleaned and disinfected (especially the rear). - Disinfected rubber boots should be kept at the treatment centre or team headquarters.

-Procedure for the dignified burial of a Christian patient
+C. Procedure for the dignified burial of a Christian deceased patient

 - Ask the family if there are any specific requests with regard to a dignified burial.
-Explain the process of a dignified Christian burial to the family members - Give the family opportunity to view e.g. reading a scripture, sprinkling of water from a distance over the body (don't touch and bath the body) placing the written scripture verse on the body before closing the body bag - Provide a symbol of dignity and clothing e.g. a white cloth - Identify a burial site the family can accept and ensure the grave is appropriately labeled. - Allow the family members the opportunity to be involved in the digging/preparation of the grave, if that is their custom or preference - Once the body/coffin is in the grave, allow the family members the option to throw the first soil in/on the grave according to local practice, hierarchy or tradition - If the family would like certain items to be buried with the deceased, they should identify them to the Burial Team who will ensure this is done (family must not handle items themselves that have been in recent close contact with the deceased) - Invite the family to prepare or place the label / religious symbol at the grave (e.g. a Cross) if requested by the family - A memorial service can be held at a later date, as per custom and /or preference
+Explain the process of a dignified Christian burial to the family members. - Give the family opportunity to view the burial process, read a scripture, sprinkle water from a distance over the body (don't touch and bath the body) - Provide a symbol of dignity and clothing e.g. a white cloth - Identify a burial site the family can accept and ensure the grave is appropriately labeled. - If it is their custom or inclination, give the family members the chance to participate in the burial preparation or digging. - After the body or coffin has been buried, give the family members the choice to place the first dirt on or in the grave in accordance with custom, hierarchy, or local practice. - The safe burial team will make sure that particular objects are buried with the deceased if the family requests it.
+The family should not touch items that have recently been in close contact with the deceased themselves. - Invite the family to prepare or place the label / religious symbol at the grave (e.g. a Cross) if requested by the family. - A memorial service can be held at a later date, as per custom and /or preference.

-Procedure for the dignified burial of a Muslim patient
+D. Procedure for the dignified burial of a Muslim deceased patient